 Cornerstone understands that recovery is a truly unique process for each person, so we offer a variety of therapeutic modalities which could include a combination of:

-- Detoxification program for cocaine addiction, assisted by a medical professional for the removal of cocaine in the system before psychological treatment can begin.
+- Detoxification program for cocaine addiction, assisted by a medical professional for the removal of cocaine from the system before psychological treatment can begin.
 This program has been designed to be as comfortable as possible and help cleanse the body of the drug as safely as possible

 - Intensive treatment at our residential rehabilitation center offering round the clock support from experienced, non-judgemental consultant psychologists, psychiatrists, therapists, and medical staff

-- Day Treatment/ Partial Hospitalization (PHP), whereby a person attends the treatment center during the day, but be free to maintain any professional or personal commitments.
+- Day Treatment/ Partial Hospitalization (PHP), whereby a person attends the treatment center during the day, but is free to maintain any professional or personal commitments.
 This allows Cornerstone to flexibly accommodate the needs of an addicted person while still delivering high-quality care and support

-- One on one therapy enables an addicted person to talk confidentially with a drug treatment expert in order to identify toxic behavior patterns and their origins to understand the addiction.
+- One-on-one therapy enables an addicted person to talk confidentially with a drug treatment expert in order to identify toxic behavior patterns and their origins to understand the addiction.
 There may be parts of your addiction that are too personal or uncomfortable to discuss in group therapy; here you can work through these issues in a safe space and receive feedback and build coping strategies.

 - Group therapy is designed for people suffering from cocaine addiction to share thoughts, beliefs, fears, and hopes on their journey through recovery.
-Not only can it be a space to share advice and effective coping mechanisms, but it can also be incredibly powerful for members of the group at different stages of recovery to be inspired by each other, or to recognize their own progress, but also to improve communication skills and the ability to take and give constructive criticism, facilitated by a highly trained non-judgemental professional.
+Not only can it be a space to share advice and effective coping mechanisms, but it can also be incredibly powerful for members of the group at different stages of recovery to be inspired by each other or recognize their own progress, but also to improve communication skills and the ability to take and give constructive criticism, facilitated by a highly trained non-judgemental professional.

 Cornerstone can offer a whole range of therapeutic modalities, which you can discover here.
 Your treatment program will be designed, taking into consideration your own personal requirements and aspirations, the extent and severity of the cocaine addiction, any past treatment attempts, and whether any co-existing mental health conditions are identified.

-Why Choose Cornerstone for Cocaine Addiction Treatment?
+Why Choose Cornerstone of Southern California for Cocaine Addiction Treatment?

 People suffering from cocaine addiction can find that it begins to dominate aspects of their lives, replacing things that were important before, like family, friends, professional aspirations, hobbies, and interests, not to mention running the risk of causing serious physiological and psychological damage.
 Addiction to cocaine can have a significant impact on the ability to sustain financial independence or lead a balanced healthy lifestyle.

-Cornerstone can offer expert professional treatment, assisting you to heal from the damage of cocaine addiction and to develop healthy coping strategies, putting you back in control of your life, feeling confident about future decisions.
+Cornerstone can offer expert professional treatment, assisting you to heal from the damage of cocaine addiction and develop healthy coping strategies, putting you back in control of your life, and feeling confident about future decisions.